HARTS, STRIKES AND TICKETS

 Once she’s mastered the three-block Daily Chart, you have several options.

-Stop the program because all Target Misbehaviors have been basically solved and Susie has learned good self control.
+Stop the program if all Target Misbehaviors have been basically solved and Susie has learned good self control.

 Up the ante by adding a misbehavior—one at a time at this stage—to the Target Misbehaviors.